JasminSpinetto/Courseware/Streaming Data Engineering/EPL/epl_robotic-arm/readme.md

 			where timer:within(10 seconds)
 		] ;
 ```
+The brackets are needed to specify that we want the timer to start counting from the matching of 'a'.
+It wants both b and c to happen before 10 seconds.
+If it goes above 10 seconds, it doesn't even look for events b and/or c.
 ### Q5

 Declare a continuous query that monitors the results of the previous one (i.e., Q4) and counts how many times each robotic arm is present in the stream over a window of 10 seconds, updating the counting every 2 seconds.

 #### Solution

+Add "insert into warning" in Q4.
 ```
 @Name("Q5")
 select arm, count(*)